 Dena Alalfey, MS, LCPC

 In her free time, Dena enjoys spending time with her husband, daughter, and son.

 "I am eager to provide you with compassionate support as you express and explore current struggles, expand your awareness of internal and external obstacles, and support you as you pave the way towards deep and lasting change.
 Take a look at range of services we offer for both individuals and groups, and our blog for resources and skills for coping with stress, anxiety, depressions and mental health struggles you may be facing."

 Sarah completed her Master's degree in Counseling Psychology at Loyola University Maryland.Sarah has been trained to provide Integrative Treatment of Complex Trauma, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Child-Centered Play Therapy, and Gottman Method Couples Therapy.

 You will sense Sarah's gentle and compassionate demeanor the second you meet her.
-Some of the concerns that Sarah can help adolescents, adults, and children address include depression, anxiety, low self esteem, trauma, attachment disorders, self-harm, adjustment disorders, negative self-image, panic attacks, and interpersonal difficulties.
+Some of the concerns that Sarah can help adolescents, adults, and children address include depression, anxiety, low self esteem, eating disorders, trauma, attachment disorders, self-harm, adjustment disorders, negative self-image, panic attacks, and interpersonal difficulties.

 Prior to working at A Step Forward, Sarah spent a few years teaching English in Korea.
 She then went on and gained a great deal of experience treating children & adolescents by providing therapy at The Care Clinic of The University of Maryland Medical Center.
 Additionally, Sarah provided behavioral therapy at The Theodore House in Baltimore to adults overcoming substance-abuse.
 She has also gained experience providing in-home services to adults with Bipolar Disorder, Major Depressive Disorder, and Schizophrenia.
 She enjoys helping parents implement positive parenting techniques as well as treat attachment concerns.